What can I expect from using NET?

 Is there research being done on Neuro Emotional Technique to show its validity?

 The ONE Research Foundation is a non-profit organization that funds scientific research as it relates to both the principles and the practice of NET.
-Below is a partial bibliography of published NET-related papers and other journal publications.
+Below is a partial bibliography of previously published NET-related papers and other journal publications.
 Of special note, The ONE Research Foundation established itself in 1993 as the official research arm of NET by incorporating as a 501(c)(3) charitable nonprofit organization.
 The mission of ONE is to support the funding of scientific research with the ultimate goal of “Bringing NET to the World.”
 The ONE Research Foundation has several studies currently in progress, and numerous future studies are scheduled.
 Please visit ONEfoundation.org to be updated on ongoing published results.

 Neuro Emotional Technique® (NET) Partial Bibliography